Making CEQA Mitigation Less Expensive (and more meaningful).

 DOES NOT HAVE A MITIGATING EFFECT"

-Better is Cheaper: Counterintuitively, making only one copy of a HABS/HAER/HALS documentation for the Library of Congress and donating it to Heritage Documentation Programs in Washington DC through their informal donation policy is less expensive than distributing multiple archival copies locally.
-Note that the "direct donation" procedure to HDP is different than the "mitigation review" procedure for federal Section 106 undertakings administered by the NPS Western Regional Office (more on that later).
+Better is Cheaper: Counterintuitively, making a single copy of a HABS/HAER/HALS documentation and donating it to Heritage Documentation Programs for archiving at the Library of Congress in Washington, D.C. through the informal donation procedure is less expensive than distributing multiple archival copies locally.
+Note that the "3H donation" procedure to HDP is different than the federal mitigation review procedure for Section 106 undertakings administered by the NPS Regional Offices (more on that later).

 IN THE END,